Thomas Doty – Storyteller

 Native Storytelling (Advanced Skills): This workshop begins with basic skills and goes deeper.
 Participants learn storytelling techniques that have their origins in ancient aspects of native culture, including sign language, rock writing symbols, traditional dance, and more!
 These skills are incorporated into individual performance styles in either traditional myths or original stories.

 Reading the Rock Writings: Stories and messages carved and painted on the rocks are a form of storytelling and native literature.
 Doty teaches this interactive workshop by having participants act out short stories with gestures and movements based on rock writing images.
 They explore the meanings of basic symbols, and how they combine to create stories.
 Additional sessions have participants creating original rock writings.
+This workshop can also be presented as a talk, called Stories the Rock People Tell.

 We Are All Story People: Get to know the wise and diverse People of native mythology ...
 Coyote, Bear, Rock Old Woman, and others.
 Through the sharing of stories, this workshop explores the native world view that "Everyone is People" ...
 Plant People, Rock People, Animal People....
 Oral tradition emphasizes the interconnectedness of all of these People.
 And everyone has a story.